Diamante-Smith/osticket-prereqs/README.md

 - Under "Connections" located on the left side, click on "osticket-vm"

-- Then on the right side under "Actions" Click on "Stop"
+- Then, on the right side under "Actions" Click on "Stop"

 - You could also right-click on "osticket-vm", then click on "Stop" to get the same results